madalinpopa/django-project-template/README.md

   - `static`: Static files
   - `assets`: Web files used by webpack to generate static files
 - `requirements`: Requirements separated by environment
-- `utility`: A folder which contains differnt scripts, db files, etc.
+- `scripts`: A folder which contains differnt scripts, db files, etc.
   - `bootstrap.sh`: A script to generate the `.env` file and start the docker compose
   - `init.sh`: A script used in docker container to start the Django application
   - `sshd_config`: SSHD config for SSH service in docker container